Startup Product

 TLDR

-During my internship at Twork, an AI-powered social tool directory, I designed a messaging feature to help creative professionals connect, collaborate, and stay on top of the ever-growing library of online tools and technologies.
+During my internship at Skydea, I lead the design project to design a messaging feature for Twork, an AI-powered social tool directory, to help creative professionals connect, collaborate, and stay on top of the ever-growing library of online tools and technologies.

 Accessing curated selections of game-changing online tools from fellow creatives could transform the way you work.